Plataforma-Amais/aws-iac-cloudfront/README.md

-# A+ CloudFront Distribution solution
+# A+ CloudFront distribution solution

-Plataforma A+ terraform modude for create a CloudFront Distribution.
+A Plataforma A+ terraform module for create a complete CloudFront distribution solution.

 ## Example Usage